 COVID-19 caused a terrible disruption to the critical education and social and emotional health of our valley’s children and youth.

-Our Steering Committee is in place and comprised of three community members and four members of the VVF Board of Directors and Executive Team.
-This committee will meet weekly and deploy funds over the coming months to the areas of greatest need.
-As they do, we will share updates on where support is being allocated and about the positive impact our generous donors are making in our community.
+Our Steering Committee is comprised of three community members and four members of the VVF Board of Directors and Executive Team.
+This committee met weekly and deployed funds to the areas of greatest need throughout 2020, 2021, and early 2022.

 Steering Committee Community Members